 In circumstances where worshippers are less than two metres apart, other mitigations, such as good ventilation and the wearing of face coverings, are strongly recommended.

 Time spent in close contact should be kept to an absolute minimum.

 Suggested actions for venue managers to take to support social distancing:

-- mark frequently used areas with floor tape or paint to help people maintain a two metre distance
+- mark frequently used areas with floor tape or paint to help people maintain social distancing

 - consider how you will manage queues so that the flow of groups in and out of the premises can be carefully controlled in a socially distanced way, reducing the risk of congestion or contact